2016 PGCE - Lifelong Learning - Huddersfield University, UK

 2004 Foundation Diploma in Art and Design, Leeds Arts University

-Burkitt delivered his pedagogical research at the University of Huddersfield in 2015 with a conference paper titled: We 'must try harder' with critique.
-In this work Burkitt considers the specialist teaching embedded in Art & Design education and the power of feedback to enhance student centered learning.
+Michael delivered his pedagogical research at the University of Huddersfield in 2015 with a conference paper titled: We 'must try harder' with critique.
+In this work he considers the specialist teaching embedded in Art & Design education and the power of feedback to enhance student centered learning.